Pyt-logo

 The Eureka Edge

-The Edge is a glass cube enclosure that projects 3 meters out of the 88th floor.
+The Edge is a glass cube enclosure that projects 3 metres out of the 88th floor.
 With nothing below but a glass floor, it is both an enthralling and dizzying experience.
-Cameras are not allowed here, however, two pictures are taken for you by cameras inside the room.
+Cameras are not allowed here; however, two pictures are taken for you by cameras inside the room.
 This can be purchased after the experience.

 The Edge experience demands an additional ticket that needs to be purchased on the 88th floor.